Top 9 Games That Are Similar to "Grand Theft Auto"

-After the first few minutes of introduction, you’ll have 3 huge chunks of lands to explore.
+After the first few minutes of introduction, you’ll have three huge chunks of land to explore.
 Although the game suggests you to start with a particular area, you can ignore the warnings and start with the more difficult regions instead.

 Stealth is a hit or miss as AI acts dumb for the most part.
 That’s why the stealth approach isn’t much fun.
 Gameplay can get repetitive as the enemy and mission lacks variety, but it’s an enjoyable experience nonetheless

-Developed by Team Bondi and published by Rockstar games, L.A Noire is an open-world action adventure game that takes a different route to exploration and investigation than the other games in this list.
+Developed by Team Bondi and published by Rockstar Games, L.A Noire is an open-world action-adventure game that takes a different route to exploration and investigation than the other games on this list.
 Unlike the GTA series, you can’t run amok, killing everyone and everything under the sun.
 You’re allowed to spill blood, but only of bad guys.

 More than your shooting and driving skills, your face reading prowess matters here.
-If you can’t judge suspects based upon their facial expression, they’ll lead you to the wrong direction, and the real perpetrators will get away.
+If you can’t judge suspects based upon their facial expressions, they’ll lead you in the wrong direction, and the real perpetrators will get away.